Video Content

 High Suspicion

-A UC record may feature a video of considerably low quality, to the point at which a hacked completion is indistinguishable from a normal run of the level.
-For many reasons in addition to low quality, a record may be rejected due to high suspicion of a hacked completion, but the player will not be banned unless conclusive evidence for illegitimacy is found.
+A record may be rejected due to high suspicion of a hacked completion, but a player will not be banned unless conclusive evidence of illegitimacy is found.